-The exercise price and the number of shares issuable upon exercise of the warrants is subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting our common stock.
-The warrant holders must pay the exercise price in cash upon exercise of the warrants, unless such warrant holders are utilizing the cashless exercise provision of the warrants.
-On the expiration date, unexercised warrants will automatically be exercised via the "cashless" exercise provision.
+The exercise price and the number of shares issuable upon exercise of the Series B common warrants is subject to appropriate adjustment in the event of recapitalization events, stock dividends, stock splits, stock combinations, reclassifications, reorganizations or similar events affecting our common stock.
+The Series B common warrant holders must pay the exercise price in cash upon exercise of the Series B common warrants, unless such Series B common warrant holders are utilizing the cashless exercise provision of the Series B common warrants.
+On the expiration date, unexercised Series B common warrants will automatically be exercised via the "cashless" exercise provision.

-Upon the holder's exercise of a warrant, we will issue the shares of common stock issuable upon exercise of the warrant within two trading days following our receipt of a notice of exercise, provided that payment of the exercise price has been made (unless exercised to the extent permitted via the "cashless" exercise provision).
-Prior to the exercise of any warrants to purchase common stock, holders of the warrants will not have any of the rights of holders of the common stock purchasable upon exercise, including the right to vote, except as set forth therein.
-Warrant holders may exercise warrants only if the issuance of the shares of common stock upon exercise of the warrants is covered by an effective registration statement, or an exemption from registration is available under the Securities Act and the securities laws of the state in which the holder resides.
-We intend to use commercially reasonable efforts to have the registration statement, of which this prospectus forms a part, effective when the warrants are exercised.
-The warrant holders must pay the exercise price in cash upon exercise of the warrants unless there is not an effective registration statement or, if required, there is not an effective state law registration or exemption covering the issuance of the shares underlying the warrants (in which case, the warrants may only be exercised via a "cashless" exercise provision).
+Upon the holder's exercise of a Series B common warrant, we will issue the shares of common stock issuable upon exercise of the Series B common warrant within two trading days following our receipt of a notice of exercise, provided that payment of the exercise price has been made (unless exercised to the extent permitted via the "cashless" exercise provision).
+Prior to the exercise of any Series B common warrants to purchase common stock, holders of the Series B common warrants will not have any of the rights of holders of the common stock purchasable upon exercise, including the right to vote, except as set forth therein.
+Series B common warrant holders may exercise Series B common warrants only if the issuance of the shares of common stock upon exercise of the Series B common warrants is covered by an effective registration statement, or an exemption from registration is available under the Securities Act and the securities laws of the state in which the holder resides.
+We intend to use commercially reasonable efforts to have the registration statement, of which this prospectus forms a part, effective when the Series B common warrants are exercised.
+The Series B common warrant holders must pay the exercise price in cash upon exercise of the Series B common warrants unless there is not an effective registration statement or, if required, there is not an effective state law registration or exemption covering the issuance of the shares underlying the Series B common warrants (in which case, the Series B common warrants may only be exercised via a "cashless" exercise provision).

-We do not intend to apply for listing of the warrants on any securities exchange or other trading system.
+We do not intend to apply for listing of the Series B common warrants on any securities exchange or other trading system.